 Writing has always been therapeutic for me.
 I can’t say it always makes sense but in the end, when I put my pen down–life is a bit less nebulous and my heart is at rest.

 I truly believe that we all have a story to tell.
-So I’ve from that point on I decided to share bits and pieces of my love for life, family, culture, hope, cooking, my faith, art and all things creative.
+So from that point on, I decided to share bits and pieces of my love for life, family, culture, hope, cooking, my faith, art and all things creative.

-I could handle this.
-Heck, I grew up in Texas and growing up as a first generation Hispanic in Texas can be brutal for the strongest of us.
+Growing up as a first-generation Hispanic in Texas can be brutal for the strongest of us.
 I’ve had to put up with stares that made me feel the size of a mustard seed.
 People who looked down at me instead of at me, just because of my color.
-In the midst of it all, I’ve assimilated.
-I’ve survived.

 The dividing line is drawn.

-For the most part, I don’t feel like I have been cheated, just overlooked.
-Over and over again, overlooked.
-When we are noticed, we are given a strict script of the role we are to play–you are the Latina and that’s why you’re here, so let’s see your articles about tacos and sombreros.
-(I’m exaggerating a bit, but not too much.)
+It’s frustrating to get an offer only to be given a strict script of the role you are to play.
+You are the Latina and that’s why you’re here, so let’s see your articles about tacos and sombreros.
+(I’m exaggerating a bit, but I was pretty much told this by an editor.)
+The dividing line was–clearly–drawn.

 “When I share a post on parenting, food, family, education . . . my hope is to break down generalizations, bypass cliches, and for others to see that we as Latinas are productively contributing to our society and community beyond tacos, flamboyant clothes and sombreros…